CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 ## Two Handed

 Dice modifier added to weapon combat rolls when held with two hands or other equivalent appendages.
 Assuming a character has only two arms, using said weapon takes up both of their hands while in use.
-For characters with Primal Weapons such as Bite or Horns, denote that the creature wholely focused on those Primal Weapons.
+For characters with Primal Melee such as Bite or Horns, denote that the creature wholely focused on those Primal Melee.

 ## Dual Wielded